bfi-prog-notes/bfi-prog-notes.github.io/_posts/2024-01-27-your-fat-friend.md

 readtime: true
 categories: ['WOMAN WITH A MOVIE CAMERA PREVIEW']
 tags:  [Documentary]
-metadata: 'USA-UK 2023, 94 mins<br> Director: Jonathan Glazer'
+metadata: 'USA-UK 2023, 94 mins<br> Director: Jeanie Finlay'
-pdf: '2024-02-02-zone-of-interest.pdf'
+pdf: '2024-01-27-your-fat-friend.pdf'
 ---

 _+ Q&A with director Jeanie Finlay and Aubrey Gordon_

 Award-winning documentary filmmaker Jeanie Finlay (_Seahorse_, _Sound It Out_) follows the journey of writer and activist Aubrey Gordon, who went from being an anonymous blogger, sharing her honest experiences of navigating life as a fat person, to a _New York Times_-bestselling author and podcast host.
 Finlay presents a wonderful and frank portrait of the inspiring and very funny Gordon, but also an essential, empathetic call for us to rethink our relationships and attitudes to the word ‘fat’, and our own bodies.

-bfi.org.uk
+**bfi.org.uk**

 A little known 1960s girl group called The Fabulettes once sang that if you want to lose weight, all you gotta do is ‘Fall in love with a man that you can’t trust / One who won’t treat you right/ And while he’s out messin’ ’round / Worry ’bout him every night.’
 Those are real lyrics, from a real song called ‘Try the Worryin’ Way’ that plays from the phone of documentary subject Aubrey Gordon, the Portland, Oregon, author and pod-caster who found a global audience writing about anti-fat bias under the pseudonym YrFatFriend.
 Gordon, as we’ll see throughout Jeanie Finlay’s documentary, has an endearing way of skewering diet-culture absurdities while revealing the harm they cause.
 The Fabulettes’ lyrics are no more ridiculous than the messaging we see in Gordon’s collection of retro diet books, which Finlay flashes on the screen in a montage reminiscent of _Listen Up Philip_ (2014).
 One memorable 1980s cover – Help Lord...
 The Devil Wants Me Fat!, featuring a cherry-topped ice-cream sundae photographed as if it were under police interrogation – inspired the poster for this film.